saurabh-rajniwal/Weather-Application/README.md

 Then type npm run dev in your terminal.

-This application is still under development.
-It has some work left for error handling conditions and responsiveness of the application

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh